valorisa/vscode-error-lens/README.md

 This extension contributes the following settings:

-* `errorLens.errorBackground`: The background color used to highlight lines containing errors.
-(Alpha component can be used)
+* `errorLens.errorBackground`: Background color used to highlight lines containing errors.
-* `errorLens.errorForeground`: The text color used to highlight lines containing errors.
-(Alpha component can be used)
+* `errorLens.errorForeground`: Text color used to highlight lines containing errors.
-* `errorLens.warningBackground`: The background color used to highlight lines containing warnings.
-(Alpha component can be used)
+* `errorLens.warningBackground`: Background color used to highlight lines containing warnings.
-* `errorLens.warningForeground`: The text color used to highlight lines containing warnings.
-(Alpha component can be used)
+* `errorLens.warningForeground`: Text color used to highlight lines containing warnings.
-* `errorLens.infoBackground`: The background color used to highlight lines containing info.
-(Alpha component can be used)
+* `errorLens.infoBackground`: Background color used to highlight lines containing info.
-* `errorLens.infoForeground`: The text color used to highlight lines containing info.
-(Alpha component can be used)
+* `errorLens.infoForeground`: Text color used to highlight lines containing info.
-* `errorLens.hintBackground`: The background color used to highlight lines containing hints.
-(Alpha component can be used)
+* `errorLens.hintBackground`: Background color used to highlight lines containing hints.
-* `errorLens.hintForeground`: The text color used to highlight lines containing hints.
-(Alpha component can be used)
+* `errorLens.hintForeground`: Text color used to highlight lines containing hints.
 * `errorLens.light`: Overwrite any of the above colors for light themes
 * `errorLens.fontSize`: Font size of diagnostic messages in editor **Not an officially supported property**
 * `errorLens.fontFamily`: Font family of annotations. **Not an officially supported property**